Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Iowa

-The University of Iowa requires drone operators to obtain approval from the Department of Public Safety and Environmental Health & Safety before operating on campus.
-Kinnick Stadium maintains an FAA TFR during home football games extending to 3 nautical miles.
+University of Iowa requires drone operators to obtain approval from the Department of Public Safety and Environmental Health & Safety before conducting any UAS operations on campus.
+Kinnick Stadium operates a TFR during Hawkeye football games.

-Restrictions: Pre-approval required for all UAS operations on University property.
-Stadium TFR during football games (3NM, surface to 3,000 ft AGL).
-No flights over University of Iowa Hospitals and Clinics without specific authorization.
+Restrictions: Pre-approval required for all drone operations.
+Stadium TFR in effect during football games.
+No flights over University Hospitals.

 Iowa State University

 Iowa State University requires all UAS operations on campus to be approved by the Environmental Health & Safety department.
-Jack Trice Stadium maintains an FAA TFR during home athletic events.
-ISU has active drone research programs through its Center for Excellence in Learning and Teaching and the ISU Extension.
+Jack Trice Stadium operates a TFR during athletic events.

 YesEnvironmental Health & Safety